OctaFlow

 How to read a row

-The CEO's row says the CEO system prompt must reference the Vision (D1), the use-case catalogue (D2), the gates and evidence policy (D6/D7), the budget (D9), the roadmap (D10) and the governance policy (D13) — because the CEO's job is to judge finished work against intent, cost and rules and to decide what to run next.
+The CEO's row says the CEO system prompt must reference the Vision (D1), the use-case catalogue (D2), the gate + judge definitions and evidence policy (D6a/D6b, D7), the budget (D9), the roadmap (D10) and the governance policy (D13).
 It does not need dev conventions (D4) or the data/integration contract (D12) — those are execution concerns it delegates.

 How to read a column

-Any document with many R's is a keystone, and writing it well pays off across the whole org.
-D2 (use-cases), D6 (gates) and D7 (security/evidence) are required by nearly every role and should be authored first.
-D3 (architecture) and D11 (glossary) are the next tier.
+Any document with many R's is a keystone.
+D2 (use-cases), D6a (gates) and D7 (security/evidence) are required by nearly every role and should be authored first; D3 (architecture) and D11 (glossary) are the next tier.

 06 / 08 · Role × document matrix